 - salt & pepper to taste

-Place a sauté pan or wok on a medium heat.
-Add the butter and stir fry the peppers, ginger, garlic and whites of the spring onions / scallions for 3 minutes.
+- Place a sauté pan or wok on a medium heat.
+Add the oil and stir fry the peppers, ginger, garlic and whites of the spring onions / scallions for 3 minutes.

 rest of the ingredients.
 Stir through sesame oil and remove from the heat.
 Top with the green part of the onions, check the seasoning and adjust to taste.